 Reviews first-year grammar concepts and expands on vocabulary acquisition.
 Students practice integrating the four major language skills: listening, speaking, reading, and writing, and further develop their cultural competency by working on authentic material from the Spanish-speaking world.
 Oral communication is emphasized.
 Format includes extensive audio and Internet usage.
-Prerequisite: SPAN& 123 or permission of instructor.
+Recommended: SPAN&123 or permission of instructor.

 After completing this class, students should be able to: